Nonlinear quantum gates for a Bose-Einstein condensate: Results

 Avoiding the transition of atoms to higher energy levels is important for a feasible physical realization because transitioning via higher levels is too difficult to control in practice.
 In Fig.~\ref{fig:populationdistribution} we plot probabilities of the first four energy levels and the sum for initial state~$\ket0$.
-We can see that the sum is almost~1 and the simulation result tell us that the minimum sum is~0.985, which occurs at $t=0.66$~ms. Here $p_0$ start at~1 as the initial state is~$\ket0$ and remains unchanged until time~$t\approx0.2$~ms; then this probability exhibits two regions of declining.
+We can see that the sum is almost~1 and the simulation results tell us that the minimum sum is~0.985, which occurs at $t=0.66$~ms. Here $p_0$ starts at~1 as the initial state is~$\ket0$ and remains unchanged until time~$t\approx0.2$~ms; then this probability exhibits two regions of declining.
 Between these two regions a short weak rise happens.
 Finally, the probability climbs over a small hill to reach final result of $p_0=0.56$.

-The behaviour of~$p_1$ is just the opposite of~$p_0$, which is easy to understand because their sum needs to be close to~1.
-The plot for~$p_2$ shows us that the third level plays an important role in this control and the plot for~$p_3$ shows us that the forth level is just a perturbative.
-The crossing point of~$p_0$ and~$p_1$ occurs at~$t\approx5.8$~ms; after that time levels three and four play very little role.
+The behavior of~$p_1$ is just the opposite of~$p_0$, which is easy to understand because their sum needs to be close to~1.
+The plot for~$p_2$ shows us that the third level plays an important role in this control, and the plot for~$p_3$ shows us that the forth level is just a perturbative.
+The crossing point of~$p_0$ and~$p_1$ occurs at~$t\approx0.58$~ms; after that time levels three and four play important role.
+To figure out which frequency component causes the BEC to transition to the second excited state, we remove the 2 kHz frequency component contained in the optimal control trajectory; we find that the probability of the BEC transition to the second excited state is greatly suppressed, but at the same time, the gate fidelity is also greatly reduced.

-Although the~$p_0$ of the~$\ket+$ state is 0.5, and the~$p_0$ of the final state here is 0.56, but the fidelity of the final state and the~$\ket+$ state here reaches 99.45\%.
+Although the~$p_0$ of the~$\ket+$ state is 0.5, and the~$p_0$ of the final state here is 0.56, the fidelity of the final state and the~$\ket+$ state here reaches 99.45\%.
 In Fig.~\ref{fig:plus_fidelity}, we plot the fidelity as a function of control time.

-In Table~\ref{tab:wavefunction} we also show the complex components of the final wave function of the BEC on the first four basis after applying the optimal control trajectory.
+In Table~\ref{tab:wavefunction} we also show the complex components of the final wave function of the BEC on the first four bases after applying the optimal control trajectory.